matthias-reis/carda-gatsby/content/wordpress/articles/2019-01---musikalisches-blogger-blind-date.md

 ganzen Böllerei, den an Herzinfarkt gestorbenen Wildtieren, dem Feinstaub und den Verbrennungen durch Fondue-Unfälle.

-<blockquote>And a happy new year
-With love overflowing
-With joy in our hearts
+> And a happy new year With love overflowing With joy in our hearts For the
-For the blessed new year</blockquote>
+> blessed new year

 Weiter geht es locker flockig, das Glas wird feierlich erhoben.
 Es wird viel Dankbarkeit und Freunde gezeigt, gefeiert und gefiedelt.

-<blockquote>Raise your glass and we'll have a cheer
-For us all who are gathered here
+> Raise your glass and we'll have a cheer For us all who are gathered here And a
-And a happy new year to all that is living
-To all that is gentle, kind, and forgiving
+> happy new year to all that is living To all that is gentle, kind, and
-Raise your glass and we'll have a cheer
+> forgiving Raise your glass and we'll have a cheer My dear acquaintance, a
-My dear acquaintance, a happy new year...</blockquote>
+> happy new year...

 Und so weiter.
 Schön oder?
 OK, das war vielleicht nicht ganz mein Song.
 Macht aber nichts.
 Zum Abschluss möchte ich dann doch noch ein paar herzliche Worte